Dually affine Information Geometry modeled on a Banach space: Banach spaces of random variables as coordinate spaces

 The embedding conditions hold.
 The spaces are dual of each other.

-The Young function $\exp_2$ and $\cosh_2$ are equivalent and the Orlicz spaces are isomorphic equal as vector spaces and isomorphic, $\orliczof {\cosh_2} \mu \leftrightarrow \orliczof {\exp_2} \mu$.
-This example is of special interest for us as they provide the model spaces for a non-parametric version of Information Geometry, see Sec.~\ref{sec:exponential-bundle} below.
+The Young function $\exp_2$ and $\cosh_2$ are equivalent, and the Orlicz spaces are isomorphic equal as vector spaces and isomorphic, $\orliczof {\cosh_2} \mu \leftrightarrow \orliczof {\exp_2} \mu$.
+This example is of special interest to us as it provides the model spaces for a non-parametric version of Information Geometry; see sec.~\ref{sec:exponential-bundle} below.
 They both are eventually dominated by $\operatorname{gauss}_2$ and eventually dominate all powers, that is,

 where $\alpha > 2$ and $1 < \beta <2$ are conjugate, $1/\alpha+1/\beta = 1$.
 Each space at the left of $L^2(\mu)$ is the dual of one space at the right.